Loading NuWatt Energy...

 Honest answers about heat pump installation in Massachusetts — including what's changed for 2026.

 No. The Section 25C energy efficiency tax credit expired on December 31, 2025.
 There is $0 federal credit available for heat pump purchases in 2026.
 Any contractor quoting you a $2,000 federal tax credit is referencing an expired program.
-However, Massachusetts Mass Save rebates of up to $10,000 are still very much active and are not affected by the federal expiration.
+However, Massachusetts Mass Save rebates of up to $8,500 standard, with enhanced income-eligible pathways, are still active and are not affected by the federal expiration.

 Mitsubishi Hyper-Heat is our primary recommendation for Massachusetts.
 Its hyper-heating technology maintains 100% rated capacity at 5°F and continues operating down to -13°F — well below the -1°F to -5°F design temperatures across Massachusetts (Zone 5A).
 Fujitsu and Bosch are also excellent options depending on your project type.